 If you can, please consider reaching out to The Greyhaven Sanctuary with a donation to help cover the huge additional expense they took on when they took in these needy birds.
 And if you live in the BC area, are convinced you absolutely need to have a parrot as a pet, and are willing to provide a good home to one of these needy birds, please contact them directly to inquire about adoption.
 Adopting an already homeless bird is not only a potentially life-saving act – it is also a way to share your life with a parrot that won’t encourage breeders (and worse – parrot breeding mills) to create more potentially homeless birds.

-Our rescued parrots – Buddy the Greenwing macaw, Jericho the Blue & Gold macaw, Lani the Moluccan cockatoo, and Byron and Gracie, the Blue Crown conures – all thank you for your willingness to help other birds like them.
+Our rescued parrots – Buddy the Greenwing macaw, Jericho the Blue & Gold macaw, and Lani the Moluccan cockatoo all thank you for your willingness to help other birds like them.
 And Doc, our African Grey parrot, also says “Mahalo”.